Infrastructure Project Finance

 RBI guidelines on issue of long term infrastrucure tbonds by Banks

-issue of long term bonds released on July 15, 2014:
+Key points of RBI guidelines on issue of long term bonds released on July 15, 2014:

-2. The bonds shall be fully paid, redeemable and unsecured and would rank pari-passu along with other uninsured, unsecured creditors.
 The RBI, however has specified that the long term bonds must be plain vanilla in forms and cannot have a call or put option

 3. These bonds will be exempted from computation of net demand and time liabilities (NDTL) and would therefore not be subjected to CRR/SLR requirements.
 Eligible bonds will also get exemption in computation of Adjusted Net Bank Credit (ANBC) for the purpose of Priority Sector Lending (PSL)